htdc/take-home-caller-id/START_HERE.md

 - THREATS.md
   A sample threat modelling report, that has been briefly started by a member of the team, but you have been left to finish it off.
 You should fill out all the sections marked TODO.

-- A brief analysis of the project's security posture Look through the project repo as a whole, and evaluate the current security posture.
+- A brief analysis of the project's security posture.
+  Look through the project repo as a whole, and evaluate the current security posture.

 ## What is included?